EmiliaChyla/HTML/README.md

 # HTML
 ## HTML FORM
-Welcome to my short html form project.
-This project is dedicate for string quartet, that can fast contact interview clients.
-This project contain general HTML form stucture, most importatnt to prepare basic form.
+Welcome to my short HTML form project.
+This project is dedicated to a string quartet, aiming to provide a convenient way for them to quickly contact and interview potential clients.
+It comprises a basic HTML form structure, essential for setting up the form easily.